 Part D How to Compare Plans and Enroll

-- You can also visit Medicare.gov - Login or Create an Account – it also has the last 18 months of your prescription claim information, your pharmacy information and your current year plan to compare it to next year’s plans.
+- If you already have a Medicare #, you can also visit Medicare.gov - Login or Create an Account – it also has the last 18 months of your prescription claim information, your pharmacy information and your current year plan to compare it to next year’s plans.
 They also have your Medicare # and address loaded in their system.
-You can do the research as early as 10/1.
-So, if you like what you see, after 10/15, click the Enroll button and proceed.
+If you like what you see, click the Enroll button and proceed.

 When you are doing your research, be sure your Rx are on their formulary (list of covered drugs).
 Also be sure that your pharmacy is in network.
 If it is "Preferred" pharmacy you will get a lower copay, or possibly none at all depending on the drug.
-Sometimes Rx that are purchased through a "Preferred" Pharmacy are not subject to the annual deductible.
+Sometimes Rx that are purchased through a "Preferred" Pharmacy (often CVS & Walgreens - depending on the plan) are not subject to the annual deductible.
 If it is a "Standard" pharmacy, you will pay a higher copay and also likely be subject to the annual deductible.

-Star Ratings are important for Part D (prescription drug) plans because they provide a simple way to compare a plan's quality, customer service, and member experience, with higher ratings indicating better performance.
+Star Ratings (1 is the lowest & 5 is the highest) are important for Part D (prescription drug) plans because they provide a simple way to compare a plan's quality, customer service, and member experience, with higher ratings indicating better performance.
 Consumers can use these ratings to make informed choices about their plan during open enrollment, as they help identify high-quality plans and avoid poor-performing ones.
+We recommend whenever possible, chose a plan that has a minimum of 3 stars or higher.

 Another very important consideration is the "Total Cost" = Monthly premium + Drug copayments/coinsurance + Deductible (if applicable).
-That is the cost you will pay the entire year.
+That is the cost you will pay the entire calendar year (or remainder of the calendar year - depending on your start date).

-We will still continue to help you and our clients with Medicare Supplement aka MediGap as well as Medicare Advantage (part C).
+We continue to help you with Medicare Supplement aka MediGap as well as Medicare Advantage (part C).

 We sincerely appreciate your business.
 Please let us know if you have any further questions or would like to schedule a call.
 Thank you for being a great customer!